-Man pleads guilty to killing parents, niece in Omaha
+Admitted killer sentenced to 3 life terms plus max 230 years

 OMAHA, Neb.
-(AP) — A Nebraska man convicted of killing his wife has pleaded guilty to killing his parents and a niece.
+(AP) — A Nebraska man convicted of killing his wife has pleaded guilty to killing his parents and a niece and will spend the rest of his life in prison.

 Douglas County District Court records say 46-year-old John Dalton Jr. entered the pleas Monday to three counts of first-degree murder and four weapons counts.

-Dalton was given three life sentences plus 197 to 230 years in prison — nearly the maximum sentence allowed.
+Dalton was sentenced to three life terms plus up to 230 years in prison.

 Prosecutors say he shot 70-year-old John Dalton Sr., 65-year-old Jean Dalton and 18-year-old Leonna Dalton-Phillip in Omaha last December .
 Police say a 6-year-old niece hid under a couch and was able to identify John Dalton Jr. as the shooter.
-He was captured in Jackson, Tennessee.
+He was captured in Tennessee.

-Records say Dalton pleaded guilty to manslaughter in the 1998 shooting of his wife, Shannon Dalton.
+Dalton pleaded guilty to manslaughter in the 1998 shooting of his wife, Shannon.
 He was imprisoned, and paroled in 2010.